 Fisheries nationwide are eligible to receive funding to support electronic monitoring and reporting efforts, including data management system modernization.
-NFWF's priority fisheries include the Gulf of Mexico reef fish fishery, the New England groundfish fishery, the West Coast groundfish fishery, and the Alaska halibut and groundfish fisheries, but other fisheries are fully eligible and have a strong history of receiving funding (see Consolidated Appropriations Act, 2023 Joint Explanatory Statement, p.
-257).
+NFWF encourages applications that continue to advance ET and data modernization from the Gulf reef fish fishery, the New England groundfish fishery, the West Coast groundfish fishery, the Alaska halibut and groundfish fisheries, and highly migratory species fisheries, that have all been engaging with these innovations for some time, but other fisheries exploring these topics are fully eligible and have a strong history of receiving funding.